freesk/react-time-tracker/README.md

 - The server is missing data validation
 - Get rid of time synchronization and rather count seconds in the client and in [mongoDB](https://www.mongodb.com) simultaneously
 - Billable vs non billable records
-- Update the repo so the the client and server are treated as submodules